 How do you buy coaching?

 Once you decide coaching is for you, your first step is to select a program.
-With coaching, you get out what you put in so while you’re perusing our list of programs, remember to consider 3 things – time, energy and budget.
+With coaching, you get out what you put in so while you’re perusing our list of services, remember to consider 3 things – time, energy and budget.

 Time – Sessions run 30, 45 or 60 minutes in length and are held every week, every other week or every month.
 Do you prefer quick, concentrated hits of insight or longer, more in-depth exploration.
 Does your fast-paced nature need greater frequency or are you the kind of person who needs to chew on things for awhile?
 Note: We can tweak duration and frequency in all of our programs.